 What if you decided to pick directly to cartons, eliminating the totes and reducing or eliminating the packing group?

 Pick to carton can save costs on materials, picking and packing labor, reduce additional handling and improve customer experience, but only when done correctly.

 Depending on your equipment and process it may not be possible to switch to carton picking without significant changes.
-But for newer operations, it can save totes (and dealing with them), time, and money.
+But for newer operations, it can save totes, time, and money.
 But if you choose to pick directly to cartons and then ship those at the end of the line, what can you expect in terms of operational advantages?
 Switching to carton picking can either be a blessing or a curse.
-Here’s how to make sure your operation is suitable for carton picking, and successful with it if you choose that route:
+Here’s how to make sure your operation is suitable and successful for carton picking:

 In all, it’s best to design your operations as a carton pick or tote pick from the very start, but it’s also possible to switch to either as your needs change.
 Mixing the methodology is always acceptable, as you can squeeze savings from more uniform, less challenging pick lines and retain the advantages of pick-to-tote for complex picks.

 Scott Stone is Cisco-Eagle's Vice President of Marketing with more than thirty years of experience in material handling, warehousing and industrial operations.
 His work is published in multiple industry journals an websites on a variety of warehousing topics.
 He writes about automation, warehousing, safety, manufacturing and other areas of concern for industrial operations and those who operate them.